mifloma/ngx-mat-backdrop/README.md

 #### 1. Close `Frontlayer` before navigation

-Use this approach if you navigate to a different context, e.g. from customer-view to listing-view.
+Use this approach if you navigate to a different context, e.g. from customers-view to products-view.
 Closing the `Frontlayer` before navigation conveys to the user that they are changing the view.
 The current `Frontlayer` fades out and a new one fades in:

 ```typescript
 constructor(